← Return to Blog Index

 A grocery chain carried the same safety stock levels for all products: 14 days of supply.
 Analysis revealed massive inefficiency:

-• Imported specialty items: Long lead times (30+ days) and high variability—needed 25 days safety stock, had only 14 (chronic stockouts, $1.2M lost sales)
+• Imported specialty items: Needed 25 days safety stock, had only 14 (chronic stockouts, $1.2M lost sales)

 Replenishment Methods